ssciwr/mease-hpc-setup/docs/index.md

   - [Waveclus](https://github.com/csn-le/wave_clus)
   - [Combinato](https://github.com/jniediek/combinato)

-To do this automatically every time you log on or run a job, add the above line to your `~/.bashrc`:
+To do this automatically every time you log on or run a job (recommended), add the above line to your `~/.bashrc` with this command:

 ```
 echo "source /gpfs/bwfor/work/ws/hd_uk239-measelab/init.sh" >> ~/.bashrc